This is a play, in one act. (We didn’t make this up. It really happened. Really.)

 - No interactive forms.

 Yet, customers come to us with this kind of design in mind.
 Why?
 Because they have seen sooo much bad website design.
 This type of design is ubiquitous on the internet.
-It has set your expectation to the lowest possible standard.
+It has set their expectation to the lowest possible standard.

 Brochure website design is based on an elusive, indescribable design type, that typically fails to please.
 The design is done, and all of a sudden the client realizes that that isn’t really representative of their business.
 The budget is toast.
 Back to the drawing board.
 Everyone is unhappy.
 Client hates the web developer.
 Web designer wants to stab her eyes out.